Margaret Wintringham: Political career

 At the 1924 general election, she lost her seat in Parliament to the Conservative Arthur Heneage.
 Although she stood again in Louth at the 1929 general election and in Aylesbury at the 1935 election she did not return to the House of Commons.

-She was the president of the Louth Women's Liberal Association and from 1925 to 1926 she was president of the Women's National Liberal Federation.
+She was the president of the Louth Women's Liberal Association and from 1925 to 1927 and 1932 to 1934 she was president of the national Women's Liberal Federation.
 In 1927 she was one of two women elected to the national executive of the National Liberal Federation.
-She was a Vice President of the Electrical Association for Women.
+She was a vice president of the Electrical Association for Women.